UPPMAX/UPPMAX-documentation/docs/software/spyder.md

 ## Principles

-- start an interactive session
+- start an interactive session where you can use graphics, like ThinLinc/Desktop
-- load a Python or Spyder module
+- load spyder module or make a Conda or venv environment
-- load your Spyder environment
+- load your needed python modules or populate the created environmentwith needed python packages
 - start Spyder

-## How to start Jupyter
+## How to start and run Spyder

 - [Run Spyder on Pelle](spyder_on_pelle.md)